-Delivering High Quality Projects when competing against an ever-expanding digital landscape
+Delivering high-quality projects when competing against an ever-expanding digital landscape.

-This new audience will be using ground-breaking devices complete with innovative software that’s constantly evolving to deliver new digital experiences across an array of platforms.
+Data from the Office of National Statistics showed that by 2018, 95% of UK adults will be internet users.
+This new audience will be using ground-breaking devices complete with innovative software that’s constantly evolving to deliver innovative digital experiences across an array of platforms.

 Visit the partnerships area here to find out how BugFinders could speed up time to market for your customers.